lotuskshetri/ansibleplaybook/README.md

 # ansibleplaybook

 a.
 Setup
-An EC2 instance was launched using a specified AMI.
+An EC2 instance was launched using ubuntu/images/hvm-ssd-gp3/ubuntu-noble-24.04-amd64-server-20250305.

 A security group was configured to allow SSH (port 22) and HTTP/HTTPS (ports 80 & 443).